Skip to main content

 Here’s what you can do:

-• Ask your dentist before treatment if the cost will be billed through your statutory health insurance card.
+• Ask your dentist in advance whether the treatment will be billed through your statutory health insurance.

 We know dealing with medical bills isn’t fun.
 That’s why we’re sharing this update—to help you avoid unexpected costs and better prepare for conversations with your dentist.